 - Electrical stimulation

 Our dedicated physical therapists will also provide you with helpful techniques for proper performance while on the job, in order to avoid further injury in the future.
 Physical therapy is an easy, natural, and quick way to recover from work injuries.
 In many cases, it can even eliminate the need for potentially harmful prescription drugs or surgical intervention.
-If you are suffering from a work injury, contact Advance Physical & Aquatic Therapy today at Springfield, PA to schedule your appointment.
+If you are suffering from a work injury, contact Advance Physical & Aquatic Therapy today at Broomall and Springfield, PA to schedule your appointment.
 We’ll help you recover quickly and get you back to your normal work performance in no time!